DaMarcus Fields: College career

 Fields started all 12 games as a sophomore in 2018.
 He recorded a total of 38 tackles, including 2.5 for-loss, as well as 11 passes defended.
 He ranked second on the team in passes defended and led the school with two fumbles recovered.
 At the end of the year, he was named honorable mention all-conference by the Big 12 coaches.
 In 2019, Fields started nine games at cornerback and played in a total of 10, compiling 54 tackles, a mark which placed fifth on Texas Tech.
 He also had the team lead with five passes broken up and was second with three interceptions made.
 He was named an honorable mention all-conference selection again that season.

 As a senior, Fields started six games and made 31 total tackles, as well as one forced fumble, one recovery, and 11 passes broken up.
 He ranked fourth in the FBS in passes defended per-game and was named honorable mention all-conference by the coaches, as well as fourth-team all-conference by Phil Steele's magazine.
 He elected to return to the team in 2021 as a fifth-year player, as he was given an extra year of eligibility due to the COVID-19 pandemic.

 In the 2021 season, Fields played in 12 games and made 50 tackles.
 He also made a team-leading 11 pass breakups and was named second-team all-conference at the end of the year, marking the fourth time he made the team.
 He was given an opportunity to play in the East–West Shrine Bowl after the regular season concluded.
 He was one of three Texas Tech players to be invited to the NFL Combine.
 Fields ended his college career with a total of 224 tackles, 13.5 for-loss, four forced fumbles and four recoveries, four interceptions and 45 total passes defended.
 He was the first member of his family to graduate from college.

 Professional career

 New Orleans Saints

-Fields signed with the New Orleans Saints as an undrafted free agent following the 2022 NFL Draft.
+Fields signed with the New Orleans Saints as an undrafted free agent following the 2022 NFL draft.
 He was waived on August 30 but re-signed to the practice squad the following day.
 He was elevated to the active roster for their week three game against the Carolina Panthers, and made his NFL debut in the match, after which he was reverted back to the practice squad.

 Fields was signed to the active roster on September 28 but was waived on October 4, 2022.

 Washington Commanders

 Fields signed with the Washington Commanders' practice squad on October 26, 2022.
 He signed a reserve/future contract on January 9, 2023.
+On August 28, 2023, he was released as part of final roster cuts before the start of 2023 season.

+Saskatchewan Roughriders

+Fields was signed by the Saskatchewan Roughriders of the Canadian Football League on March 25, 2024.